theurikenneth/alx-zero_day/README.md

 ## Introduction

 Myname is Kenneth Theuri.

 ##What is the course about?

-the course is about learning software engineering
+The course is about learning software engineering

 ##References